Walk in Dwight Eisenhower’s footsteps in Abilene

 Abilene, Kansas, is the home of Dwight Eisenhower, the 34th President of the United States.
-The pleasant city 130 miles west of Kansas City hosts the Eisenhower Library, Museum, and Boyhood Home, as well as many other Eisenhower-related sites.
+The pleasant city 130 miles west of Kansas City hosts the Eisenhower Library, Museum, Boyhood Home, and many other Eisenhower-related sites.

-First, we’ll tour the Eisenhower Library, Museum, and Boyhood Home, then visit Eisenhower-related places in Abilene.
+First, we’ll tour the Eisenhower Library, Museum, and Boyhood Home, then visit more Eisenhower-related places in Abilene.

-1. Eisenhower Library, Museum, and Boyhood Home, Abilene
+1. Eisenhower Library, Museum, & Boyhood Home, Abilene

 The Eisenhower Library complex covers the arc of his life from boyhood until he died in 1969.
 Coincidentally, the 34th President came from the 34th state.